LiberTEM/LiberTEM-live/docs/source/detectors.rst

     (libertem) $ python -m pip install "libertem-live[dectris]"

-Currently, at least LiberTEM 0.10 is required, and using LiberTEM master is recommended for improved stability.
+Currently, at least LiberTEM 0.10 is required.
+Using LiberTEM master is recommended until a number of stability fixes for the pipelined executor are released in LiberTEM.

 Usage example
 .............